-

 Maya Angelou

-Writer, academic and activist, who chronicled the African American experience in literature
+Writer, academic and activist, who chronicled the African American

 -